PixelRidgeSoftworks/Linux-Discord-Manager/README.md

 ## NOTICE: Due to real life things, and this being a one-man operation, our websites have been discontinued until future notice!
-If you have questions or need support, please join our Libera Chat Channel!!
+If you have questions or need support, please join our Libera Chat Channel #PixelRidge !!

 # Linux Discord Manager